CONNECT-platform/coding-blog/docs/md/updates/update-1.md

 that helps developers create more elegant blogs about coding both on `coding.blog` and on other hosting services (or for self-hosted blogs).

-- We've started the **alpha stage**: we are slowly activating blogs of writers who signed up on our prospective creators list (you can still sign-up: https://coding.blog/creators).
+- We've started the **alpha stage**: we are slowly activating blogs of writers who signed up on our prospective [Creator's List](https://coding.blog/creators).
 The first batch of creators already have their blogging space set up and have begun testing and publishing their blogs.

 - As the created content begins to grow, we will start featuring the top blogs (based on relevance and quality of content, topic and writing) on `coding.blog` itself.
 We will also support the creators by promoting their content organically as well.